ietf-tools/bibxml-service/docs/topics/xml2rfc-compat.rst

 ===============

 :data:`prometheus.metrics.xml2rfc_api_bibitem_hits`
-    incremented on each request.
+    incremented on each request (unless X-Requested-With header is xml2rfcResolver: this is used by xml2rfc path resolutoion management tool to avoid skewing the metric).
     The ``outcome`` label reports 'success', 'not_found_fallback' if fallback was required, or 'not_found_no_fallback' if fallback failed.